Shared vs. Dedicated Internet: What's Right for Your Business?

 The COVID-19 pandemic has forced organizations to think about how they can improve their workplace environments for employees, including upgrades to IT infrastructure.
 Businesses have grown more accustomed than ever to using internet-based technology to get things done.

 When your employees are in the office, they are going to need a reliable internet connection to help them maximize their usage of cloud-based applications and communications technology.
-An investment in dedicated internet access can enhance collaboration and boost productivity.
+An investment in dedicated internet access powered by a high-speed fiber optic network can enhance collaboration and boost productivity.

 Assessing Your Existing Internet Access